Strümp

 Strümp is one of the eight districts of the city of Meerbusch, Germany.
 Its name is believed to be based on the stream Strempe that runs through the town and has its spring nearby.

 Geography

-Struemp is located in the Center of Meerbusch surrounded by all other districts.
+Strümp is located in the Center of Meerbusch surrounded by all other districts.
 Its entire municipal area is situated on a fluvial terrace of the Lower Rhine region and therefore very flat.
 The so-called Strümper Berg rises barely higher than the surrounding area.